 We maintain valuation allowances when it is more likely than not that all or a portion of a deferred asset will not be realized.
 In determining whether a valuation allowance is warranted, we evaluate factors such as prior earnings history, expected future earnings, carryback and carryforward periods and tax strategies.
 We consider all positive and negative evidence to estimate if sufficient future taxable income will be generated to realize the deferred tax asset.
-We also consider cumulative losses in recent years as well as the impact of one-time events in assessing our pre-tax earnings.
+We consider cumulative losses in recent years as well as the impact of one-time events in assessing our pre-tax earnings.
 Assumptions regarding future taxable income require significant judgment.
-Our assumptions are consistent with estimates and plans used to manage our business.
-In the event that actual results differ from these estimates, or we adjust these estimates in future periods for current trends or expected changes in our estimating assumptions, we may need to modify the level of valuation allowance which could materially impact our business, financial condition and results of operations.
+Our assumptions are consistent with estimates and plans used to manage our business, which includes restructuring and integration initiatives that are expected to generate significant savings in future periods.